 The Extended Learning Faculty’s work revolves around supporting those students who have a range of additional needs, throughout their school career.
-The faculty consists of Ms Jackson Head of Extended Learning, Mrs Smith (Lead LSA for academic monitoring) along with fifteen Learning Support Assistants who work together to create relevant support packages of intervention and guidance at all Key Stages.
+The faculty consists of Mrs Johnston, Head of Extended Learning, Mrs Smith (Lead LSA for academic monitoring) and the Learning Support Assistants, who work together to create relevant support packages of intervention and guidance.

 As part of the Primary induction programme the Faculty works with the Director of Learning for Year 7 to gather relevant information from Primary Schools.
 This is to prepare the Special Educational Needs (SEN) Register as well as collect any details of students who are looked after.
 This allows the school to make appropriate arrangements or contact relevant agencies to ensure continuing support at secondary school.

-In addition we have capacity to look, and, if needed to assess for Exam access arrangements in Key Stage 4.
+In addition, we can assess students for Exam Access Arrangements in Key Stage 4 as needed.
 This would be based on a clear criteria of SEN needs.
 This process is via the Director of Learning and the SENCO in the first instance.

-The Faculty links with many outside agencies such as Essex County Council’s Special Educational Needs and Children with Additional Needs (SENCAN) Department; Children’s Support Service, Speech and Language, Looked After with Virtual Schools Educational Psychologists and EWMHS.
+The Faculty links with many outside agencies such as Essex County Council’s Statutory Assessment Department; Children’s Support Service, Speech and Language, Looked After with Virtual Schools, Educational Psychologists and EWMHS.
 This is to ensure that relevant information is circulated and appropriate intervention is put into place.

-Most importantly the Faculty works hard to develop links with parents.
-We encourage parents to visit the school prior to transition and have a review programme during which One Plans are reviewed and amended.
+The Faculty works hard to develop links with parents and will liaise with Directors of Learning or the Personalised Learning Centre as part of those links.
+We encourage parents to visit the school prior to transition and to be involved in the review of their child’s One Plan.
 All students with Educational Health Care Plans have an allocated key worker from the support team and they are encouraged to build up contact with parents.
-Along with the key workers, Mrs Amari and Mrs Withers held support the delivery and review of the One Plans as well.
+Along with the key workers, Mrs Amari and Mrs Withers support the delivery and review of the One Plans as well.
 Regular links with school and home have shown to be most productive in helping students develop and progress at school.

 We also run a successful homework club every lunch time in the Extended Learning room which is available for all students.
-It is staffed by the support team dedicated to guiding students with their homework with access to the school intranet, internet and ‘SHOW MY HOMEWORK’ and human support when needed!
+It is staffed by the support team dedicated to guiding students with their homework with access to the school’s intranet, internet and ‘SHOW MY HOMEWORK’ and human support when needed.

 Facilities to assist Access for Students with Disabilities